CGurity/SDA/en/_activities/0301-Threats model.md

 Estimated time: 120 min

 ### Justification
-The idea of this activity is introducing the concept of risk analysis of the organization and also to use an abstraction of the risk matrix methodology to make a first analysis of the organization's security context, which will be used to select security scenarios in order to elaborate procedures to the case in the second activity.
+The idea of this activity is to introduce the concept of risk analysis and use an abstraction of the risk matrix methodology to conduct an initial analysis of the organization's security context, which will then be used to select security scenarios for developing relevant procedures in the second activity.

 ### Input data
 * Levels of consequences developed in activity data mapping and classification in section 01.